Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 D'Padang Homestay pools and rooms in Uluwatu, Bali, Indonesia

-The secluded D’Padang Homestay in Uluwatu has only 16 rooms – and two pools!
+The secluded D’Padang in Uluwatu has only 16 rooms – and two pools!
 Our room was basic, but had plenty of space and a small patio.
-A cooked breakfast was included in our stay and served by the incredibly friendly staff.
+A cooked breakfast was included and served by the incredibly friendly staff.

-The property is located along a quiet section of the main road near the Thomas Beach entrance.
+The property is located along a quiet section of the main road near the entrance to Thomas Beach.
 We walked to most places, but hopped in a cab to get to Bingin Beach.

 Patio, Chillhouse Homestay, Lembongan Island, Bali, Indonesia

-We struggled to find a place in Nusa Lembongan that ticked all of the boxes.
-Foregoing an included breakfast, we booked a stay at Chillhouse Homestay – and we’re so happy that we did!
+We struggled to find a place on Lembongan that ticked all of the boxes.
+Foregoing an included breakfast and a pool, we booked a stay at Chillhouse – and so happy that we did!

 Nusa Ceningan – Nusa Veranda Sunset Villas